Biology Majors - 6 Semester Plan

 1Discuss Math requirements & proficiency options with your academic advisor.

 2Visit Academic Advising in B120 to plan to address AS, AES, & AA & transfer degree requirements.

 3Fall only offering

 4Spring only offering

 Communications, Fine Arts, Social Science, and Behavioral Science are ideal courses to enroll in during the Summer semester to lighten the credit course load during Spring and Fall semesters.

 - ECC and many transfer institutions require a Diversity and/or a Multicultural course as a graduation requirement.
 Courses that fulfill this requirement at ECC include options in Humanities, Fine Arts, Behavioral Science, and Social Science.
-See your academic advisor or view Associate in Arts, Associate in Science, or Associate in Engineering Science details in the ECC catalog to view options.
+See your academic advisor or view the details of Associate in Arts, Associate in Science, or Associate in Engineering Science in the ECC catalog to view options.

 - The Associate in Science and Associate in Engineering Science degrees do not include the entire IAI General Education Common Core (GECC) package.
 The AS & AES degrees allow for more math & science courses to be completed before transferring and better align with transfer institution 4-year plans.

 - This plan is a sample pathway; the only way to secure an accurate education plan to the school of your preference is to meet with an academic advisor in B120.